Acoustic Double Glazing · Melbourne Manufactured

 Wide Argon Cavity

 Our high-performance units use 18–26mm argon-filled cavities.
-Argon is 38% denser than air and significantly impedes sound propagation — while also improving thermal performance.
+Argon is 38% denser than air, providing a small additional acoustic benefit (1–2 dB) and significantly improving thermal performance.

 ☀️